How to Overcome Mediocrity and Finally Stand Out in Life

 This isn’t working.

-It’s to increase your tolerance for it, so you don’t abandon progress the moment things stop feeling easy or familiar.
+The goal isn’t to eliminate discomfort completely.
+The goal is to build your tolerance for it, so you don’t abandon your progress the moment things stop feeling easy or familiar.

 3. Reduce Passive Consumption